atosti/coc/README.md

 4. Has it not had an earnings deficit in the last 5 years?
    * Essentially, were there any years where it lost money?
 5. Does it have earnings growth of at least 2.9% annually for the last 5 years?
+   * This equates to approx. 15% total growth over 5 yrs.
 6. Does it have cheap assets?
    * This is calculated as the following:
      * Is Market Capitalization < (Assets - Liabilities) * 1.5?
    * Essentially, is the value of all its outstanding shares less than 1.5x the assets leftover after paying all its debts.
 7. Does it have cheap earnings?
    * This is calculated as the following:
-     * Is its Price-to-Earnings Ratio < 15?
+     * Is its Price-to-Earnings Ratio <= 15?
    * Essentially, is it priced no greater than 15x its annual earnings.

 ### Additional Criteria